 - Throws for afternoon snoozes

-Sea-facing area with sofabed can be curtained off for privacy.
+Sea-facing area with dark blue sofa bed can be curtained off for privacy.

-West-facing rear window overlooks a small patio, a very quiet road and other fisherman's cottages.
+West-facing rear window overlooks a small patio, a very quiet road and other cottages.

 - Multicoloured slate floors, white suite, limestone walls- Bath with over bath power shower